AjaxPop/BootstrapTemplates/README.md

 # BootstrapTemplates

 A collection of bootstrap designs.
 Each design is intended as a landing page.
 These designs are available for anyone to use.
-The project is built with jQuery, Bootstrap 4 and Propper.js.

 All images are from Pixabay.com.